LinusU/node-appdmg/README.md

 E.g. if the json contains `"background": "TestBkg.png"` then add a file with the name `TestBkg@2x.png` into the same folder.

+### Image format

+The specification also accepts an optional `format` field specifying which format the resulting image should be in.
+The following values are accepted:

+- `UDRW` - UDIF read/write image
+- `UDRO` - UDIF read-only image
+- `UDCO` - UDIF ADC-compressed image
+- `UDZO` - UDIF zlib-compressed image
+- `UDBZ` - UDIF bzip2-compressed image (OS X 10.4+ only)
+- `ULFO` - UDIF lzfse-compressed image (OS X 10.11+ only)

 ## API

 The application can also be called from within